Guaranteed Functional Tensor Singular Value Decomposition: Methods for Functional Tensor SVD

 Our estimation procedure for the rank one scenario is then completed by combining Algorithm \ref{alg:power-iter} with Eq. \eqref{alg:spectral-init}.

 When the rank $r>1$, there are multiple singular components to be estimated and the power iteration will no longer be the exact alternating minimization scheme.
-Nevertheless, when all the singular components $\{(a_l,b_l,\xi_l)\}_{l=1}^r$ satisfy the incoherent condition and $(a^{(0)}, b^{(0)})$ satisfies some initialization conditions (formal definition and discussions are postponed to Section \ref{sec:assumptions}), Algorithm \ref{alg:power-iter} still yields estimators with guaranteed local convergence.
+Nevertheless, when all the singular components $\{(a_l,b_l,\xi_l)\}_{l=1}^r$ satisfy the incoherent condition and $(a^{(0)}, b^{(0)})$ satisfies some initialization conditions, Algorithm \ref{alg:power-iter} still yields estimators with guaranteed local convergence.
 Therefore, we propose to perform spectral initialization scheme sequentially: we first let $a^{(0)}$ and $b^{(0)}$ be initialized via \eqref{alg:spectral-init} and let $(\hat \lambda_1, \hat a_1, \hat b_1, \hat\xi_1)$ be the first estimated singular component by power iteration (Algorithm \ref{alg:power-iter}).
-Then we subtract $\hat \lambda_1 \otimes \hat a_1 \otimes \hat b_1 \otimes (\hat\xi_1)_n$ from the original observation $\widetilde\bcY$.
-Note that this is essentially equivalent to projecting $\widetilde\bcY$ onto the low-dimensional tensor space spanned by $\hat a_1 \otimes \hat b_1 \otimes (\hat\xi_1)_n$ and replacing the data with the projection residue.
+Then we subtract $\hat \lambda_1 \circ \hat a_1 \circ \hat b_1 \circ (\hat\xi_1)_n$ from the original observation $\widetilde\bcY$.
+Note that this is essentially equivalent to projecting $\widetilde\bcY$ onto the low-dimensional tensor space spanned by $\hat a_1 \circ \hat b_1 \circ (\hat\xi_1)_n$ and replacing the data with the projection residue.
 We perform this procedure for $r$ times to obtain $r$ estimated singular components.
 The pseudocode of this procedure is summarized to Algorithm \ref{alg:spectral-r>1}.